myles-mcdonnell/sendmailserviceproxy/README.md

 With regard to throughput no mutually exclusive locks are taken when mail is sent.
 Running the unit tests with race detection enabled will evidence a race condition; this is by design.
 The effect is latency around the behaviour according to the state of the circuit, this is preferable to the reduction in throughput incurred were this race eliminated through synchronization.

 This service can be scaled out over *n* nodes.
-The only state with in the services is that of the circuits.
+The only state within the service is that of the circuits.
 It is desirable to hold the state in isolation as circuits may be open from some nodes and closed from others according to network conditions etc.

 ## Security